 Your resume looks great, and now we’re excited to talk to you.
 What can you do to prepare for an interview with Agoda?

-Agoda Careers chatted with Adam Hu (Senior Product Lead), Avneesh Phillip (Accommodation Services Regional Manager), Jaspreet Singh (Senior Market Manager), Jeffrey Krebs (Director of Talent Development) and Preeda Payattakool (QA Manager), five of our top interviewers as rated by our candidates for a few tips on what they believe helps set up a candidate for success when they interview with Agoda.
+Agoda Careers chatted with Adam Hu (Senior Product Lead), Avneesh Phillip (Accommodation Services Regional Manager), Jaspreet Singh (Senior Market Manager), Jeffrey Krebs (Director of Talent Development) and Preeda Payattakool (ex-QA Manager), five of our top interviewers as rated by our candidates for a few tips on what they believe helps set up a candidate for success when they interview with Agoda.

 Know your resume through and through